cowlet/cowlet.github.io/_posts/2014-01-12-understanding-data-science-classification-with-neural-networks-in-r.markdown

 If all seven classes were equally likely to occur, we'd expect a classifier making a random selection to be accurate 1 in 7 times, or 14.3%.
 But using this dataset, if a bad classifier were to always label everything as normal, it would be accurate 4344/8624 = 50.4% of the time!
 It's like a weather prediction which always says there will be no snow tomorrow: it may be right 99% of the time, but it's completely useless in practice.

-With such uneven counts of each class, training will tend to pull the classifier towards always diagnosing the dominant class.
+With such uneven counts in each class, training will tend to pull the classifier towards always diagnosing the dominant class.
 There are two things we can do to counter this: even out the numbers in each class, or change the training to weight errors differently depending on the class label.

-The first is sometimes the easiest path to take, since you can cut your dataset down to $$n$$ samples from class, where $$n$$ is the number of samples in the minority class.
-In this case $$n$$ is 37, which would give a full dataset of $$7 \times 37 = 259$$ datapoints.
-This is very small compared to the full dataset, and I'd be concerned that a random selection of 37 points wouldn't give the full range of behaviours contained in some of these classes.
+The first is sometimes the easiest path to take, since you can cut your dataset down to $$n$$ samples from each class, where $$n$$ is the number of samples in the minority class.
+However, in this case $$n$$ is 37, which is very small compared to the full dataset.
+I'd be concerned that a random selection of 37 points wouldn't give the full range of behaviours contained in some of these classes.

 The alternative is to weight errors in the ANN by different amounts.
 During training, when the ANN makes an incorrect classification, the size of the error affects how much the network weights are updated.
 I can scale this based on the class of the error, so that a missed diagnosis of failure.inner causes the weights to be updated by more than a missed diagnosis of normal.

-This has further implications for setting up a training set, and calculating accuracy.
+This approach has further implications for setting up a training set, and calculating accuracy.
 Taking a random sample of 70% of the full dataset may result in a training set with no examples of the minority classes.
 I want to make sure I have 70% of the data from each class, so [I wrote some R code to generate a balanced training set][github-train].
 I also need to write a weighted accuracy function, which calculates a percentage accuracy per class (instead of an overall accuracy dominated by "normal" classifications).
 The weighted accuracy function looks like this:

 [github-train]:     https://github.com/cowlet/data-science/blob/master/bearing_snippets/training_set.R